Student Finance CalculatorSFC

 The 30-Credit Minimum

-You cannot use the LLE for a tiny 10 credit course.
-The minimum to trigger LLE funding (and maintenance support) is 30 credits per course year.
-You can bundle smaller modules together to hit this threshold, e.g. three 10 credit modules or one 10 credit and one 20 credit module.
+You cannot use the LLE for a tiny 10 credit course on its own.
+The minimum to trigger LLE funding, and the maintenance support that can come with it, is 30 credits per course year.
+In practice that means bundling smaller modules together.

 The “Leftover Scraps” Rule

-If your remaining LLE balance is less than £1,546.25, you can only access a maintenance loan if you use your remaining balance to pay for that course.
-You may need to self-fund the rest of the tuition fees out of pocket.
+If your remaining LLE balance is less than £1,587.50, you can only access a maintenance loan if you use that remaining balance on the course.
+In practice, you may need to pay some of the tuition yourself.

 Over 60?
 Tuition Only